code-dot-org/code-dot-org/TESTING.md

 We have a set of integration tests, divided into "UI tests" (Selenium+Cucumber) and "Eyes tests" (Selenium+Cucumber+Applitools).
 These tests live in [dashboard/test/ui](dashboard/test/ui) - for information on setting up and running these tests, see [the README in that directory](dashboard/test/ui) and our [guide to adding an eyes test](docs/testing-with-applitools-eyes.md).

 ### Pegasus Tests
-`cd pegasus && rake test` will run all of our Ruby tests.
+`cd pegasus && rake test` will run all of our pegasus Ruby tests.
 This usually takes ~10 seconds to run.

 If you get a database complaint like missing pegasus_test table, try running `RAILS_ENV=test bundle exec rake install:pegasus`